Computer Science STAR course

 COSC 122 STAR

-Lectures for COSC 122 STAR are held in Jack Erskine 244 on Mondays from 4-6pm in Jack Erskine room 340.
+Lectures for COSC 122 STAR are held on Mondays from 4-6pm in Jack Erskine room 340.
 Labs run on Tuesdays from 4pm–6pm in Lab 2, which is on the ground floor of the Jack Erskine building.
 Lectures and labs will start in week 2 of Semester 2, ie, the week starting on Monday 17 July 2023.

 Are these courses available as a distance courses?

 This is not run as a distance course.
 Students wishing to study computer science in High School should normally take the NCEA Programming and Computer Science standards through their school (see the CSANZ site for more information).